Writing a Good Blog is Easy When You Have a Proven Process to Follow

-If you don’t want to take the extra time to go take photos and you’re not much of a designer, using Pixabay is a great alternative with Creative Commons photos for public use.
+If you don’t want to take the extra time to go take photos and you’re not much of a designer, using Pixabay or Unsplash are great alternatives with Creative Commons photos for public use.

-- Go to Pixabay and make a free account.
+- Go to Pixabay or Unsplash and make a free account.